EchoLeague/Echo-League-Rules/RULES.md

 1. All games will be played in **Captain’s Mode**.
 2. Tournament will consist of three phases:
-    1. A 5-Week Group stage
+    1. Group Stage
-        1. 6-Team groups will play a Round-Robin over the course of 5 weeks
+        1. Groups will play a Round-Robin until they have played each opponent at least once
-        2. Depending on Division size, either the top two, or top one team will advance to playoffs (this will be determined at the end of registration for each division)
+        2. Top seeds in each group will advance
+            1. Determined on a per-division basis
+            2. Seeds will be determined based off the 'Intra-Group' system listed in TIEBREAKERS
+        3. Any remaining playoff spots will go to a number of 'wildcard' teams in each division
+            1. Teams considered for wildcard spots will be done on a per-division basis
+            2. Wildcards will advance based on the 'Inter-Group' system listed in TIEBREAKERS
     2. One week break after group stages
         1. This will be used for any tiebreaker playoffs, and for organizing for playoffs
     3. Single Elimination playoffs
+        1. Will consist of 16/8/4 teams as determined on a per-divison basis, based off of the division size
 3. Each region will have 3 Divisions: An A-Tier, B-Tier, and C-Tier Division
     1. If some regions are underpopulated, we may reduce the number of tiers to help better fill divisions.
-Group sizes may also be adjusted to better serve underpopulated divisions
+Group sizes or team placements may also be adjusted to better serve underpopulated divisions
 4. Each division will be limited to the number of teams allowed
     1. There must be enough teams to fill enough groups to allow for  4, 8, or 16 playoff teams
     2. Some groups may be padded with "BYE WEEK" teams if there are not enough registrations